dmwit/dr-mario-ngrams/result/README.md

 horizontally indicate the current graph was built with an exact equality, while vertical pills indicate the current graph was built with the quotiented equality.

+There is also a file that contains all of the pill sequences used, in case you'd like to do your own analyses.
+It is a bzipped text file.
+In the file, you will see many copies of this sequence:
+* a seed (a 16-bit number) on its own line,
+* 128 pills, each on their own line, with the color (y, r, or b) of the left half first, then the right half, and
+* a blank line separator.
+There are 32767 chunks in this format.
+(The NES does not use seed 0; it uses an LFSR, and if an LFSR ever hits 0 it stays there forever, which doesn't look very random to the player.
+Odd seeds produce the exact same pill sequences as their next-door neighbor one down.)